brson/treasuretree/solana-hackathon.md

   most Solana subjects, are up to date, and interesting to read.
 - The [Solana Program Library][spl] is a great resource for learning Solana programming the hard way.
-  It contains a bunch of the real-world Solana code that runs Solana, but is also presented in a way that can be used as a learning tool.
+  It contains a bunch of production Solana code, but is also presented in a way that can be used as a learning tool.
   Smart use of resources.
 - The Solana toolset and custom toolchain installed easily and didn't cause us any grief.
 - Setting up a devnet is easy.
-- The Solana programming model doesn't impose typical "smart contract" abstractions on the implementation; it just you a relatively low-level entry point function, a buffer of data for your program to interepret, and an SDK full of tools.
+- The Solana programming model doesn't impose typical "smart contract" abstractions on the implementation; it just gives you a low-level entry point function, a buffer of data for your program to interepret, and an SDK full of tools.
 No DSLs here.
 - Solana programs are called "programs", not "smart contracts".
+- Although at the time it _felt_ like a lot of the questions we asked in Discord went unanswered, in retrospect, many of them did get some kind of answer.
+A healthy sign I think.

 ### Things we learned